Forest fires and air quality

 Notice to workers

-Consult the summary of recommandation for workers. (link)
+Consult the summary of recommandation for workers:

 useful links:

-Great Heat
+Extreme Heat

 In case of extreme heat in addition to poor air quality, consult recommandations on this page.
 Make it a priority to do what you can to tolerate the weather better for you and your loved ones, even if the air quality is poor.